Adaptive and Robust Watermark for Generative Tabular Data

-We introduce a novel method (\Cref{alg:fractional}) to spoof and test the robustness of our algorithm by comparing it to the previous work of \citet{he2024watermarkinggenerativetabulardata}.
-This spoofing algorithm is designed to subtly alter a dataset by modifying the decimal points of its element, effectively inserting a watermark to the dataset.
-The process begins by computing the integers and fractional parts of a synthetic dataset and a reference watermarked dataset.
-For the experiment shown below \Cref{fig:spoofing-guang}, we generated a synthetic dataset of the original unwatermarked dataset to act as our target.
-For each element in the synthetic dataset, the algorithm identifies the closest fractional part from the watermarked dataset to the current element.
-If the element is non-negative, the fractional part is added to the integer part.
-This method ensures that the watermark is embedded in a way that is minimally invasive, preserving the fidelity, detectability, overall structure and integrity of the original data while introducing a subtle, detectable pattern.
-The experimental results are in \Cref{fig:spoof-data}.
+\paragraph{Adversarial attack.} To compare the robustness of our algorithm and the WGTD watermark~\citep{he2024watermarkinggenerativetabulardata} against spoofing attack, we use \cref{alg:fractional} (see \Cref{appendix:spoofing} for details).
+This spoofing algorithm is novel, and is designed to subtly alter a dataset by modifying the decimal points of its elements so that the dataset appears to be watermarked.
+For each element, \cref{alg:fractional} identifies the closest fractional part from the watermarked dataset to the current element.
+This fractional part is then copied over to replace the fractional part of the current element.
+This ensures that the watermark is embedded in a way that is minimally invasive, preserving the fidelity, detectability, overall structure, and integrity of the original data while introducing a subtle, detectable pattern.
+The experimental results are in \cref{fig:spoof-data}.

-Using \Cref{alg:fractional}, we can successfully spoof the watermark scheme by prior work~\citep{he2024watermarkinggenerativetabulardata} after replacing about $40\%$ of the synthetic dataset.
-That is, the spoofed dataset generated from \Cref{alg:fractional} will be classified as `watermarked' by the~\citet{he2024watermarkinggenerativetabulardata}'s detector as the $p$-value drops below $0.05$.
-On the other hand, our watermark approach (\Cref{alg:tabular}) cannot be spoofed by using \Cref{alg:fractional} at all.
-Even after all data points in the synthetic dataset have been processed, the $p$-value from our detection hypothesis test (\Cref{sec:dectection}) still remains above $0.05$.
-This result shows that our watermark approach is more robust to simple spoofing attack compared to prior work of \citet{he2024watermarkinggenerativetabulardata} by leveraging the structure of the tabular dataset.
+We observe that one can successfully spoof the WGTD after replacing about $60\%$ of the synthetic dataset.
+That is, the spoofed dataset generated from \cref{alg:fractional} will be classified as `watermarked' by~\citet{he2024watermarkinggenerativetabulardata}'s detector as the $p$-value drops below $0.05$.
+On the other hand, our watermark approach (\cref{alg:tabular}) cannot be spoofed by using \cref{alg:fractional} at all.
+Even after all data points in the dataset have been modified, the $p$-value from our detection hypothesis test still remains above $0.05$.
+This shows that \cref{alg:tabular} is more robust to simple spoofing attacks simply by leveraging the structure of the tabular dataset.